M4-77/FPSPlusPlusPlusPlusPlus/README.md

 # What did the virus do EXACTLY?

 # RESET YOUR DISCORD PASSWORD IF YOU WERE INFECTED, IT PUBLISHES YOUR TOKEN TO THE WORKSHOP!!!!!!!!!
+# STEAM COOKIE IS INCLUDED TOO SO RESET STEAM PASSWORD

 fear not, heres a list of exactly what it does